aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chartlegend/position/_index.md

 linktitle: Position
 articleTitle: Position
 second_title: Aspose.Words for .NET
 description: ChartLegend Position property.
-Specifies the position of the legend on a chart.
-Default value is Right in C#.
+Specifies the position of the legend on a chart in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.drawing.charts/chartlegend/position/
 ---
 ## ChartLegend.Position property

 Specifies the position of the legend on a chart.
-Default value is Right.

 ```csharp
 public LegendPosition Position { get; set; }
 ```

+## Remarks

+The default value is Right for pre-Word 2016 charts and Top for Word 2016 charts.

 ## Examples